 Please do not have your family member or friend park and wait or leave their car in the front circle of the main hospital entrance.

 2. Inform the valet parking attendant that you will be discharged that day.

-Once your nurse completes your discharge instructions and you are dressed and ready to leave, a hospital staff member will transport you by wheelchair and escort your family member or friend to the parking ramp’s 2nd floor discharge location.
+A hospital staff member will transport you by wheelchair and escort your family member or friend to the parking ramp’s 2nd floor discharge location.
 They will also notify the valet attendant that you are coming.